 The day I arrived in this mountain village of northern Oaxaca (Mexico) it started raining.
-This meant that even though it was out-of-season, fresh hongos popped up.
+This meant that even though it was out-of-season, fresh hongos popped up, mushrooms.
 If it weren’t for this, the options were old miel mushrooms, honey preserved from last season.
-There are 2 main mushrooms the Mazatec work with; Derrumbe (Psilocybe caerulescens ‘the Landslide Mushroom’ which is considered stronger) and San Isidro (Psilocube cubensis ‘Gold Tops’, not as strong as Derrumbe).
+There are 2 main mushrooms the Mazatec work with; Derrumbe (Psilocybe caerulescens ‘the Landslide Mushroom’ which is considered stronger) and San Isidro (Psilocybe cubensis ‘Gold Tops’, not as strong as Derrumbe).
 I’d be eating cubes.
 Lots of cubes.
 Psilocybe cubensis are like the workhouse mushroom, good to get you back to work, for the average complaints of life.
 They can be eaten as a natural medicine for many forms of healing.

 Sierra Mazatec cloud forest

-Felicity, my Abuelita curandera, lit the copal and blessed the mushrooms in the smoke.
+Felicity, my Abuelit (grandmother) curandera, lit the copal and blessed the mushrooms in the smoke.
 She dropped a towering handful of mushrooms in my hands, I counted 20, and repeated the process for herself with 6 mushrooms.
 They stacked up like a pyramid rising out of my two hands, cupping them together to not fall.
 They were ridiculously delicious.
 She then rubbed green tobacco powder on my wrists, ankles, neck, face and chest, for protection and said some prayers.
 That was the end of Catholicism and Spanish.
-“Ahora solo Mazateco,” Felicity was very stern about that.
+“Ahora solo Mazateco,” Felicity was very stern about that;’ Now, only Mazatec’.
 It felt like a strong part of her, an ancient part of her.

 As I munged down mushrooms I thought to myself, “Ahhhhh, so this is a lot of mushrooms…” Nom Nom Nom.
 “Never eaten this many mushrooms before….”
 Within 10 minutes I felt a peaceful heaviness overcome me.
 Down down down to mushroom town… I never had any fear.
 I don’t know what it is about mushrooms, I just really like them I guess.
 But then again, I’d never eaten a fresh pile that required 2 hands to hold.